||Not enough ratings.

 Top 5 Ideas to Market Your Quilt Shop

-Having owned a shop in Texas for years, I wanted to share to the top things you should do as a quilt shop owner to market your quilt shop and become successful.
+Having owned a shop in Texas for years, I wanted to share the top things you should do as a quilt shop owner to market your quilt shop and become successful.

-We discuss growing your quilt shop through getting repeat customers, referrals, and attract new quilting customers from every corner.
+We discuss growing your quilt shop through getting repeat customers, referrals, and attracting new quilting customers from every corner.
 We address the top five things you can do to grow or market your quilt shop right now.

 These are the top five things you can do right now to grow and market your quilt shop.
 We discuss the best ways to get customers and how to keep them coming back.

-#1 - Make customers to want to return
+#1 - Make customers want to return

-Online quilt shop competition with your quilt shop can be frustrating, but you need to understand that you can compete by creating the desire within your customer to come back.
+Online quilt shop competition with your quilt shop can be frustrating, but you need to understand that you can compete by creating the desire within your customers to come back.
 They will return if they feel welcome, helped, and are thrilled with their overall experience.
 You create an environment that makes everyone (male/female, old/young, tattoos, straight/gay) feel welcomed and highly satisfied.
 When you and your staff create a fun, happy, knowledgeable environment for everyone; you have the recipe to compete against every other online and local quilt shop.
 Make friends wherever possible.
 If you disagree on this point, you might as well close your shop now.
 This is over 50% of your success!
 To understand the importance, read What Makes A Local Quilt Shop Great? (by Abby Glassenberg).

 #2 - Customer Focused Hours